Itzy-B/Bus_Route_Map/README.md

 ## IMPORTANT TO BE ABLE TO RUN THE APPLICATION
 1. Set up a JavaFX environment on your IDEA to be able to run the application GUI.

-2. You might also need to set up the VM options in your run configurations as:\ --module-path "your physical path to JavaFX lib" --add-modules javafx.controls,javafx.fxml
+2. You might also need to set up the VM options in your run configurations as:<br>
+--module-path "your physical path to JavaFX lib" --add-modules javafx.controls,javafx.fxml

-3. Create a new mySQL connection with your local database application(or DBeaver).\
+3. Create a new mySQL connection with your local database application(or DBeaver).<br>
-URL = jdbc:mysql://localhost:3306/project1-2\
+URL = jdbc:mysql://localhost:3306/project1-2<br>
-USER = DACS2024\
+USER = DACS2024<br>
-PASSWORD = DACS2024\
+PASSWORD = DACS2024<br>

 4. Open SQL console to run script.sql file to import data